 Before I go any further, I wanted to share my most recent iteration of Page design with you.
 After a few years of using this OneNote system, I decided that I wanted to create a Page template.
 The one pictured below is for September and it has a pencil graphic at the top.
 Below that are categories for Deadline Items, Meetings/Calls Today, To Do: Work, To Do: Other Professional, and To Do: Personal.
 Over the years I’ve found that these categories work best for me, so I created a template.
 I change the graphic at the top each month, but the categories remain the same.
 If you love this and want to create a template, just design your perfect Page and right-click on the name of the Page in the vertical Page list.
 A pop-up menu of choices will appear – just select “Set As Default Template”.
 From then on, any time you are in that OneNote Section and you click +Add Page, your new template will appear!
 (By the way, when I get to October, I’ll click into that Section, create a new Page, and then create a brand new page with pumpkins or something as the graphic at the top.
 When I right-click and save that pumpkin Page as a template, it will be saved as the October section template.)

 Every single day of the school year, I create a new blank Page and I add the day/date.
-This is seriously the greatest way to start my day – I can’t ever really explain the catharsis that I feel by starting every single morning with a clean slate in OneNote!
+This is seriously the GREATEST way to start my day – it’s a calming catharsis to begin every single morning organizing my life with a clean slate in OneNote!
 I actually started doing this same thing years ago in actual spiral notebooks on paper!
 I always started each day with a brand new clean Page, added the date at the top, and began my day by copying over anything that was left over from the previous day’s checklist.
 I still do that, but now OneNote lets me do it digitally and it is soooo much easier!

 Once I create my Page, the very first thing I do each morning is to copy/paste the incomplete items from the day before to my new day…my new Page.
 At this point, I usually quickly reorganize the list by prioritizing remaining items from top to bottom.
 Occasionally, I’ll BOLD or even highlight a few items to remind myself that they’re top priority!
 I still use checkboxes – I will ALWAYS use those checkboxes!